mkierzenka/SWDevProj/README.md

 * demoTest.cpp does not delete anything, memory leaks here

-* DataFrame needs hash (probably other classes do too...)

 * See if there are other places where Blocks can be cleared instead of repeatedly created and deleted. (like deserializing for get methods, etc.) Saves memory usage